Ex-smuggler recounts Russian roulette with 'Whitey' Bulger

 IRISH CONNECTION

-Jurors in the Bulger trial also got a detailed description of how his gang used fishing boats and freighters in the 1980s to smuggle drugs into the United States and ship guns to the IRA for its guerrilla campaign against British rule in Northern Ireland.
+Jurors in the Bulger trial also got a detailed description of how his gang used fishing boats and freighters in the 1980s to smuggle drugs into the United States and ship guns to the Irish Republican Army for its guerrilla campaign against British rule in Northern Ireland.

-Prosecutors focused on the events related to the murder of fisherman John McIntyre, who helped the Boston mob smuggle guns to the IRA in the 1980s.
+Prosecutors focused on the events related to the murder of fisherman John McIntyre, who helped the Boston mob smuggle guns to the Irish Republican Army in the 1980s.

 McIntyre, who had crewed several smuggling vessels, vanished in 1984 after helping investigators intercept 36 tons of marijuana stashed in a gravel cargo on a freighter in the Boston Harbor, former U.S. Customs officer Donald DeFago testified.